Changes in RS Engine Design

 That means the tubes where deeper in the cylinder holes than Tom’s recommendation; i.e; the tubes had been driven closer to the engine block.
 A common “fix” for customers who complained their push rod tube seals were leaking was to drive the tubes down out of the cylinder a bit to increase the pressure on them in lieu of replacing the seals.
 All the mechanic had to do was use a special tool BMW provided to fit around the collars and then drive the tubes closer to the engine block.
-Replacing the seals requires removing the top end and then having to replace the base gasket, or cylinder o-rings, and the head gasket.
-I suspect that’s what happened on this bike.
+Replacing the seals requires removing the top end and then having to replace the base gasket, or cylinder o-rings, and the head gasket which is time consuming and expensive, so I suspect that’s what happened on this bike.

 To be clear, the placement of the push rod tubes in the holes in the cylinder strives to avoid too much pressure that will crack the seals and too little pressure that will prevent them from holding a seal as the engine heats up and cools down.
 Tom’s recommendation is what I will rely on when I put the new push rod tubes back into the cylinders.
 I will adjust the measurements I took of the depth of the recess of the tubes inside the holes; I’ll reduce the amount of recess I measured by 1.75 mm which will place the top of the collars 1.75 mm below the cylinder gasket surface.

 I use double nuts and put my ratcheting 17 mm box wrench on the bottom nut to remove the studs.

 They come out without much effort.

 I use vice grips to clamp the tube just above the push rod seal ring.
 I make the vice grips snug, but not so tight as to deform the tube.